Government readiness

 References

 Dates are shown because ranking claims can go stale quickly.
-This page should be reviewed when any publisher updates an index, dashboard, or method.
+This page should be reviewed when any publisher updates an index, country data page, or method.

 Oxford Insights | Government readiness index | Date: 2025